oemunoz/Wikka-md-handler/Readme.md

   echo $this->Footer();
 }
 ```
-On any case I leave a copy of my Wakka.class.php on the project directory.
+On any case I leave a copy of my Wakka.class.php on the project/expamples/ directory.

 From now you can create mmymdoc.md and the system gonna to use the Markdown parser automaticly. (you can access to the edit page with dobleclik like the normal way.)